Seola17/Hello-World/Git Tutorial.md

         no changes added to commit (use "git add" and/or "git commit -a")

-* to see the change maded in current version with respect to the commited version: `git diff`
+* to see the change maded in current version with respect to the committed version: `git diff`

         diff --git a/index.js b/index.js
         index e69de29..8ed859e 100644